-Welcome to The Ludwig Wittgenstein Project!
-Our aim is to make available as many of Wittgenstein's works as possible free of charge and with a free licence.
+Welcome to The Ludwig Wittgenstein Project, a multilingual website that aims to make Wittgenstein's works available free of charge and with a free licence.

-On 1 January 2022, Wittgenstein's works will enter the public domain in those countries where rights expire 70 years after the death of the author: this includes most of the European Union, Africa, Asia and Oceania, most Latin American Countries and Canada.
+Wittgenstein's works are in the public domain in those countries where rights expire 70 years or fewer after the death of the author: this includes most of the European Union, Africa, Asia and Oceania, most Latin American Countries and Canada.

-Starting from that date, The Ludwig Wittgenstein Project will provide complete, well-formatted, downloadable, free books: the German or English originals will be available, as well as translations in multiple languages that were purpose-made by our team.
+The Ludwig Wittgenstein Project provides complete, well-formatted, downloadable, free books: the German or English originals are available as well as translations in multiple languages, some of which were purpose-made by our team.

 Skjolden, Norway.
 Wittgenstein stayed in Skjolden many times between 1913 and 1950.
 Photo by Nicolás Boullosa, CC BY.